samcday/linux/Documentation/tee/qseecom.rst

 buffer.
 User space neither knows nor should supply one, so parameter 2 carries a descriptor instead: ``value.a`` is the offset in the request to write at and ``value.b`` the width, 4 or 8 bytes.
-The kernel resolves the address of the following parameter and patches it in.
+The kernel resolves the address of the following parameter and patches it in using little-endian unaligned writes.
+An eight-byte address at byte offset four is supported.
+A four-byte descriptor rejects an address above 4 GiB rather than truncating it.
 Further pairs may follow for additional buffers.

 Buffers the secure world reads are copied through kernel-only memory, so user space cannot change them after validation while the secure world is reading